 The ministry of John began when he was 30 in 26 A.D.
 It lasted for about three years until put in prison by Herod Antipas for speaking out against his unlawful marriage.
 Because of a promise Herod made to his wife's daughter Salome, he had the Baptist beheaded just before the Passover in the Spring of 29 A.D.

 John the Baptist had an effective and popular ministry which drew the attention not only of the average person but also of Priests, Pharisees, Sadducees, Herod Antipas (Roman ruler of Galilee and Perea) and others (John 1:19, 24; Matthew 3:7, Mark 6:16 - 19, etc.).
 He also drew his share of disciples.
-The first two people Jesus called to follow him were first followers of him (Jn.
-1:35 - 39).
+The first two people Jesus called to follow him were first followers of him (John 1:35 - 39).

 John's students were so zealous for him that when they saw Jesus baptizing more people they told him about it - as if something was wrong.
 He assured those who followed him that 'He must increase, but I must decrease.'
-(Jn.
-3:26 - 30, NKJV throughout).
-In time they eventually approached Jesus with a question that had puzzled them "'Why do we and the Pharisees fast often, but Your disciples do not fast?' " (Matthew 9:14).
+(John 3:26 - 30, NKJV throughout).
+In time they eventually approached Jesus with a question that had puzzled them "Why do we and the Pharisees fast often, but Your disciples do not fast?"
+(Matthew 9:14).
 Jesus responded using a wedding analogy to explain the difference (verse 15).

 Jesus' own disciples, struck with the zealousness of 'the voice in the wilderness' and his teaching methods, asked Jesus "Lord, teach us to pray, as John also taught . . . " (Luke 11:1).
-The prayer format they received is the 'Lord's Prayer' (verse 2 - 4).
+The prayer format they received is commonly referred to as the Lord's Prayer (verse 2 - 4).

-There were those, like Apollos, who did not know who Jesus was but who spread the gospel based on what 'the baptizer' taught them (Acts 18:24 - 28).
+There were those, like Apollos, who did not know who Jesus was but who spread the gospel based on what John 'the baptizer' taught them (Acts 18:24 - 28).
 In Ephesus, the apostle Paul ran across some believers who were taught and baptized by him but who knew nothing about receiving God's spirit that would enable them to be converted (Acts 19:1 - 6).
 He was truly the greatest of all the Old Testament prophets.